wehrliaa/mbaacc-replay-takeover/README.md

 make
 ```

 You should get an executable called `takeover.exe`.
-Run it alongside the game in replay mode (Main menu > Offline > Replay, in CCCaster 3.1).
+Run it alongside the game in replay mode (Offline > Replay, in CCCaster 3.1).

 **Linux users**: Run it from your terminal with Wine, Proton, whatever you use.

 ## Controls

+With the replay unpaused:

 - Press FN1 to pause the replay.

+With the replay paused:

-Press it again to unpause.
+- Press FN1 to unpause.
-- Press FN2 to (with the game paused) save state or (with the game unpaused) load state.
+- Press B to take over Player 1's actions.
+- Press C to take over Player 2's actions.

+While taking over:

+- Press FN1 to go back to where you first paused before taking over, and pause the replay.

 ## Acknowledgements